Educ A-Theoretical Foundatns (EDA)

 EDA 205 Introduction to Education 3 Credit Hours

 This course is designed to introduce students to the field of education.
 In this course students will gain a working knowledge of teacher certification and professionalism, state standards, and high-stakes testing.
 Additionally, students will be introduced to basic forms of lesson planning, classroom assessment, and instructional techniques.
 As a part of the course, all students will begin to use the M-Portfolio system.
-Students will also carryout assignments in schools and therefore must complete required clearance forms prior to field placement.
+Students will also carryout assignments in schools and therefore must complete the following clearances as prerequisites in order to register for this class (Blood Borne Pathogen test, Criminal Background Consent, Video Recording Consent).
 For more information access the Field Placement Office website at: www.umdearborn.edu/cehhs/cehhs_fpo

 Cannot enroll if Class is Post-baccalaureate NCFD or Undergraduate NCFD or Graduate